Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 Certain courses may require materials such as physical or virtual textbooks or course packets, which you will be able to find closer to the start of the term on your course syllabus or through the Tufts Bookstore website.

-Besides this and the technology requirements listed under "Virtual Students" below (where applicable), no materials will be necessary for participation in this program.
-We will, however, be mailing you some fun Tufts Pre-College Programs swag and your Certificate of Completion at the end of the program.
+Besides this and the technology requirements listed under "Technical Needs & Support," no other materials will be necessary for participation in this program.
+We will, however, be mailing you some fun Tufts Pre-College Programs materials and your Certificate of Completion at the end of the program.

 Note: if you live internationally, we are not responsible if the materials we mail are delayed (which we will try to avoid) or held in customs.